Knightcandy/romanised-nepali/README.md

-# README Boilerplate
+# RomonisedNepali

-A template of README best practices to make your README simple to understand and easy to use.
+An node module to convert romonised input to nepali unicode characters

 ## Table of Contents